danilsonmarcos/javascript/README.md

 # javascript
-This repository is to practise javascript
+This repository is to practice javascript